 1 Life satisfaction, income, and trust in neighbours .
-3 2 Life satisfaction by year (in/outside Québec) 3 Life satisfaction by year and demographic subgroup .
-8 4 Mean response to the "happy life" question by year (in/outside Québec) 5 Unexplained Québec component of SWB: compensating differential .
-12 6 Income and inequality across Canada .
-15 7 Further estimates of Equation 1: quintiles and price deflators .
-16 8 Distribution of SWL (normalised) by year and income rank .
-16 9 Total per capita government expenditure by province .
-18 10 Suicide rates in Québec and Canada, 2000-2005 .
-22 A.1 Histograms of SWL responses in Canadian household surveys .
-31 A.2 Life satisfaction (by Province) .
-42 A.3 Life satisfaction (in/outside Québec) .
-43 A.4 Life satisfaction (in/outside Québec, by gender) .
-44 A.5 Life satisfaction (in/outside Québec, by age group) .
-45 A.6 Life satisfaction (in/outside Québec, by cohort) .
-46 A.7 Life satisfaction (in/outside Québec, by first language) .
-47 A.8 Life satisfaction (in/outside Québec, by urban/rural) .
-48 A.9 Age profiles: Satisfaction with life .
-49 A.10 Age profiles: Satisfaction with life .
-50 A.11 Happy life (by Province) .
-51 A.12 2 Happy life (in/outside Québec) .
-52 A.13 Happy life (in/outside Québec, by gender) .
-53 A.14 Happy life (in/outside Québec, by age group) .
-54 A.15 6 Happy life (in/outside Québec, by cohort) .
-55 A.16 6 Happy life (in/outside Québec, by first language) .
-56 A.17 'Happy life (in/outside Québec, by urban/rural) .
-57 A.18 Age profiles: Happy life .
-58 A 19 Age profiles: Happy life .
-00 59 A 20 Happiness (by Province) .
-60 A 21 Happiness (in/outside Québec) .
-00 61 A 22 P Happiness (in/outside Québec, by gender) .
-01 62 A 23 Happiness (in/outside Québec, by age group) .
-63 A 24 Happiness (in/outside Québec, by cohort) .
-00 64 A 25 Happiness (in/outside Québec, by first language) .
-01 65 A 26 Happiness (in/outside Québec, by urban/rural) .
-00 66 A 27 $A{\text{de}}$ profiles: Happiness .
-00 67 Δ 28 A ge profiles: Happiness .
-01 68 Δ 20 Health (by Province) .
-00 60 Δ 30 Health (in/outside Ouébec) .
-03 70 Δ 31 Health (in/outside Québec) .
-70 71 A 20 P Health (in/outside Québec, by gender) · 11 79 Δ 22 Health (in/outside Quebec, by age group) · 14 72 л.ээ Д 24 Health (in/outside Quebec, by conort) .
-13 74 Δ 25 Health (in/outside Quebee, by inst language) ・ 1生 75 A 96 A go profiles: Health .
-10 76 A.30 Age promes.
-Heatin .
-10
+3

+2 Life satisfaction by year (in/outside Québec)

+3 Life satisfaction by year and demographic subgroup .
+9

+4 Mean response to the "happy life" question by year (in/outside Québec).

+5 Unexplained Québec component of SWB: compensating differential

+6 Income and inequality across Canada .
+15

+7 Further estimates of Equation 1: quintiles and price deflators

+8 Distribution of SWL (normalised) by year and income rank

+9 Total per capita government expenditure by province

+10 Suicide rates in Québec and Canada, 2000-2005

+A.1 Histograms of SWL responses in Canadian household surveys

+A.2 Life satisfaction (by Province)

+A.3 Life satisfaction (in/outside Québec)

+A.4 Life satisfaction (in/outside Québec, by gender)

+A.5 Life satisfaction (in/outside Québec, by age group)

+Life satisfaction (in/outside Québec, by cohort)

+A.7 Life satisfaction (in/outside Québec, by first language)

+A.8 Life satisfaction (in/outside Québec, by urban/rural)

+Age profiles: Satisfaction with life

+Age profiles: Satisfaction with life

+Happy life (by Province)

+P Happy life (in/outside Québec)

+B Happy life (in/outside Québec, by gender)

+Happy life (in/outside Québec, by age group)

+Happy life (in/outside Québec, by cohort)

+Happy life (in/outside Québec, by first language)

+'Happy life (in/outside Québec, by urban/rural)

+Age profiles: Happy life

+Age profiles: Happy life

+Happiness (by Province)

+Happiness (in/outside Québec)

+Phappiness (in/outside Québec, by gender)

+B Happiness (in/outside Québec, by age group)

+Happiness (in/outside Québec, by cohort)

+Happiness (in/outside Québec, by first language)

+Happiness (in/outside Québec, by urban/rural)

+'Age profiles: Happiness

+Age profiles: Happiness

+) Health (by Province)

+) Health (in/outside Québec)

+Health (in/outside Québec, by gender)

+2 Health (in/outside Québec, by age group)

+B Health (in/outside Québec, by cohort)

+Health (in/outside Québec, by first language)

+6 Health (in/outside Québec, by urban/rural)

+6 Age profiles: Health